 Where We Stand: Equal Rights Amendment

-To guarantee equality, individual rights, and social justice for a diverse and inclusive society, AAUW advocates the passage and ratification of the Equal Rights Amendment.
+To guarantee equality, individual rights, and social justice for a diverse and inclusive society, AAUW advocates the recognition and publication of the Equal Rights Amendment.

 The majority of Americans mistakenly believe that women and men have equal rights under the Constitution.
 The 14th Amendment of the Constitution explicitly states that men are guaranteed equality under law but is poignantly silent about women.
-The advancement of women’s equality continues incrementally through patchwork legislation and court decisions, but women’s equality under law remains illusory as these laws can be changed or even revoked at the whim of legislators and judges.
-The Equal Rights Amendment (ERA) would provide, once and for all, the constitutional guarantee that all men and women are truly equal under the law and that these rights cannot easily be abridged.
+Women’s equality under law has advanced incrementally through patchwork legislation and court decisions, but remains illusory as these protections can be weakened or even revoked at the whim of legislators and judges.
+The Equal Rights Amendment (ERA) would provide, once and for all, the constitutional guarantee of gender equality under the law and that these rights cannot easily be abridged.

 What It Says: The Equal Rights Amendment